 Using photography as a deep spiritual practice, Joy McKinney is able to use her energy to draw the viewers into the photograph and show them something that can transcend and transform our beliefs about one another.

 Her work has been presented in various venues in Europe and the United States.
-Recipient of several awards, Joy McKinney was invited as guest speaker at the Design Indaba World Conference and guest lecturer at Parsons School of Design.
+Recipient of several awards, Joy McKinney was invited as guest speaker at the Design Indaba World Conference and currently teaches photography related courses at Parsons School of Design.
 Some of the publications that featured her artwork include Vogue, The Guardian, LensCulture, Peta Pixel, Core 77, The Huffington Post, Daily Mail, and Reframing Photography.